 This modification will increase the tenant rent share for currently assisted elderly/disabled households admitted to the program prior to January 1, 2019, from 24% to 30% over a two-year period.
 Elderly/disabled households admitted to the program after January 1, 2019, will remain at 30% rent calculation.
-HACSB intends to implement the additional rent tiers of 33% and 36% to elderly/disabled households only if internal analysis demonstrates that it is necessary to ensure financial viability of the program without terminating assistance for existing customers or serving fewer households.
-If implemented, households would move to the 33% tier at the next biennial/triennial reexamination after moving to the 30% rent tier (two/three years later) and finally to the 36% tier at the following biennial/triennial reexamination (four to six years later).
-In the event of unforeseen funding and/or expense challenges beyond those which are imminently possible at the time of this writing, HACSB may implement the 33% and 36% rent tiers earlier to avoid terminating assistance for currently assisted customers.
+HACSB intends to implement an increase in rent calculation of up to 36% to elderly/disabled households only if internal analysis demonstrates that it is necessary to ensure financial viability of the program without terminating assistance for existing customers or serving fewer households.